sonuoha/BuildUSD/README.md

   - caches/<name>.json stores serialized instance metadata for later regrouping sessions.
 - Optional federated masters (run `python -m buildusd.federate --manifest ...` after conversion):
   - Creates master stage(s) defined in the manifest without overwriting per-file outputs.
-  - Each converted stage is referenced beneath `/World/<stage_name>` (inactive by default) so you can compose projects on demand.
+  - Each converted stage is referenced beneath `/World/<safe_name>` so you can compose projects on demand.

 Materials
 - IFC render precedence respected: geometry `IfcStyledItem` styles first, then material presentation (`IfcMaterialDefinitionRepresentation`), then shape aspects, then type.
 When no MDR is present, we also try `ifcopenshell.util.representation.get_material_style` for the associated material.